balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 * What should I do if I have an issue that has not been documented in the FAQ?

 Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)for the same!
-We will keep adding common issues to the FAQ so that you could handle it yourself!
+We will keep adding common issues to this FAQ!